 Her memory persists precisely because it resists story.

-In visual media, shadow women are used to evoke unease without violence—minimalist horror that relies on suggestion rather than spectacle.
+In visual media, shadow women are used to evoke unease without violence, relying on minimalist horror that suggests presence rather than spectacle.

 Kage-onna remains effective because she requires almost nothing to exist.